 Dizziness and Balance Disorders Treatment Specialist in Hinsdale, IL

-Progressive Physical Therapy can help treat your balance and dizziness issues.
-For more information, call us today or book an appointment online.
+Dizziness and balance disorders encompass a range of conditions that affect a person’s equilibrium and perception of spatial orientation.
+These disorders can result in sensations of unsteadiness, spinning, lightheadedness, or feeling off-balance.
+Dr. Omar Hussien, PT, MSc, DPT at Progressive Physical Therapy can help treat your balance and dizziness issues.
+For more information, contact us today or book an appointment online.
 We are conveniently located at 15 Spinning Wheel Road Ste.
 24 Hinsdale, IL 60521.

 Table of Contents: